Factbox: Venezuela's jailed, exiled or barred opposition politicians

 The national comptroller's office last year barred Capriles, a lawyer and former governor of Miranda state, from holding any public office for 15 years, citing alleged mishandling of donations and other administrative irregularities.

-However, Capriles - a sports fanatic who helped found the opposition party Justice First - remains an active figure on the political scene and still aspires to be president.
+However, Capriles - a sports fanatic who helped found the opposition party Justice First - remains an active figure in the political scene and still aspires to be president.

 LEOPOLDO LOPEZ